 The most successful and long lasting form of rodent control in buildings is to exclude them.
 Seal cracks and openings in building foundations, and any openings for plumbing, electrical wires, sewer pipes, drain spouts and vents.
 Holes larger than 1/4 inches should be sealed to exclude both rats and mice (an average rat can gain entry into structures through an opening through an opening only 3/4 of an inch wide, while a mouse can enter through a 1/4 inch opening).
 Make sure doors, windows and screens fit tightly – their edges can be covered with sheet metal if gnawing is a problem.
 Coarse steel wool, wire screen and lightweight sheet metal are excellent materials for closing gaps and holes.
 Plastic sheeting, wood, caulking and other less sturdy materials are likely to be gnawed away.
 Since rats and mice are excellent climbers, openings above ground level must also be closed.

 Repellants may be used to deter rodent populations.
 Both natural and chemical-based repellents are commercially available and vary in effectiveness.
 Sound-based repellents are capable of emitting sound at a register too high for humans to recognize.
 These sounds are disconcerting for rodents and tend to prevent them from infesting the area around them.
 However, sound-based repellents may bother other animals, such as companion animals.

-The most rapid and effective rat and mice control methods are those administered by trained pest control professionals.
+The most rapid and effective rat and mice or rodent control methods are those administered by trained pest control professionals.
 Contact a Pest Management, Inc. expert to discuss control options.